TaoK/PoorMansTSqlFormatter/README.md

 * Jörg Burdorf
 * William Lin

-Translation work on this project is facilitated by [Amanuens](http://amanuens.com/), the online translation platform.
+Translation work on this project was originally facilitated by [Amanuens](http://amanuens.com/), the online translation platform that is now sadly defunct.

 Please contact me with any questions, concerns, or issues: my email address starts with tao, and is hosted at klerks dot biz.